jawad1505/Ansible101/kubernetes/readme.md

 there are two ways to integrate with kubernetes
 # 1. use kubectl in command

-Using this we can use kubectl command, see demo-kubectl folder
+Using this we can use kubectl command, see `demos/kubectl` folder

  * create deployment.yaml with deployment/service/namespace script
  * create inventory.yaml with kubemaster ip